 “It’s Everything You Wanted From Todd…And More!”

-And with those words, time to head back to the old days, when Warner Brothers records actually PROMOTED a Todd album – and they had good reason to: because it’s another Todd masterpiece!
+As we all “rock the vote” for Todd’s R’n’R Hall of Fame, let’s head back to the good old days, when Warner Brothers records actually PROMOTED a Todd album – and they had good reason to: because it’s another Todd masterpiece!

 Behold a brilliant slab of pop majesty!